 Companies want to have a mature design practice, but many organizations are still far from it.
 My team at Mail.Ru Group started to change one of the biggest internet companies in Europe with ~150 mln monthly users many years ago, and we made a small revolution here.
 I made a series of articles for UXmatters that describe how we're making our company more UX mature.
 It can help other companies to solve organizational problems and create great products.

 Hi!
 I'm Yury Vetrov from Moscow.
-I lead a Portal UX team (20 products) at Mail.Ru Group, one of the largest internet companies in Europe with ~150 mln monthly users.
+I lead several design teams (25 products) at Mail.Ru, one of the largest internet companies in Europe with ~150 mln monthly users.
 I had a UX consultancy before (UI Modeling Company).
-I run a blog on UX Strategy in Russian at www.jvetrau.com, one of the most popular UX communities here, publish on Smashing Magazine and UXmatters, and run some of the biggest design conferences in Russia.
+I run a blog on UX Strategy in Russian at www.jvetrau.com, one of the most popular UX communities here, publish on Smashing Magazine, UXmatters and UX Collective, curate Future London Academy course in London, and run one of the biggest design conferences in Russia.

 In a perfect world companies take a systematic approach to product design right from their first days.
 But in reality it happens in spot due to various reasons.
 Based on our experience at Mail.Ru Group and looking at other companies, plus learning about existing UX maturity models, I’be defined three levels of UX maturity — operational, tactical, and strategic.